Electromagnetic measurement of the temperature of quark-gluon plasma produced in central ultrarelativistic nuclear collisions: Photon spectrum without transverse Doppler shift, and the interpretation of the inverse slope

-where $\Tmax$ is the maximum temperature of the plasma, found at time $\tau_0$, and $T_f$ is a lower bound on the temperature.
+The maximum of the integration range is $\Tmax$, the maximum temperature of the plasma, found at time $\tau_0$.
+The lower bound is the cutoff $T_f$.
 Guidance for the choice of $T_f$ can be found in studies of the later stage of nuclear collisions, where a transition from fluid dynamics to hadronic transport is necessary given the lower density of nuclear matter.
-Based on Ref.~\cite{Schafer:2021slz}, we can estimate $T_f \approx 120$--$140$~MeV, although higher-energy photons do not depend significantly on this value.
+Based on Ref.~\cite{Gotz:2021dco}, we can estimate $T_f \approx 120$--$140$~MeV, although the spectrum of higher-energy photons does not depend significantly on this value.

+The transverse volume $d V_\perp/d T$ is only known analytically for simple inviscid hydrodynamic solutions, like for the Gubser solution~\cite{Paquet:2023bdx}.
+It can be found for the Bjorken solution to hydrodynamics as well, which we compute below.
+Assuming a Gaussian temperature profile (Eq.~\ref{eq:T0_profile_gaussian}), and assuming a Bjorken expansion with a constant speed of sound $c_s^2$ --- $T(\tau,r)=T(\tau_0,r) (\tau_0/\tau)^{c_s^2}$ --- we find

+A more general formula (Eq.~\ref{eq:dVdT_var_cs2}) can be derived in the case where the speed of sound is temperature dependent, as is that of QCD plasmas.
+However, as discussed in Appendix~\ref{sec:appendix_dVdT}, this seeming improvement brings complexity in return for limited benefits, except for collisions of nuclei at lower energies than the ones considered in this manuscript.
+This is due to accidental cancellations of errors between the equation of state and the transverse expansion, which often makes $c_s^2=1/3$ a good approximation, even when describing the QCD plasma formed in ultrarelativistic nuclear collisions.
+We thus assume a constant $c_s^2$ for the rest of this work.

+The accidental cancellation of errors discussed in Appendix~\ref{sec:appendix_dVdT} is key to the surprising accuracy of Bjorken hydrodynamics to estimate the transverse volume of the plasma.
+The Gubser solution does not have this accidental cancellation --- it has overly rapid expansion compared to a QCD plasma from assuming $c_s^2=1/3$, while also having transverse flow velocity.
+This leads to a cooling that is significantly faster than in heavy-ion collisions.

+Evaluating Eq.~\ref{eq:spectra_with_dV_dT} with a simplified expression for the transverse volume $d V_\perp/d T$ is a further approximation.
+We show in Appendix~\ref{sec:appendix_dVdT} that the Bjorken approximation captures well the temperature dependence of transverse volume compared to numerical calculations of $d V_\perp/d T$.
+In what follows, we use Eq.~\ref{eq:dVdT_gaussian_cs2} to estimate $d V_\perp/d T$.